marxin/texi2rst-generated/sphinx/gccint/target-macros.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: machine description macros, target description macros, macros, target description, tm.h macros

 .. _target-macros:

-.. index:: machine description macros

-.. index:: target description macros

-.. index:: macros, target description

-.. index:: tm.h macros

 Target Description Macros and Functions
 ---------------------------------------